 After many revisions, I decided on a few concept directions.
 In the end, I chose an idea that rode the line between abstract and iconic.
 I didn’t want to go with something that has been done really well already, like the Duolingo owl or as notional as the Khan Academy logo.
 Instead aiming for a strong distinct shape and classic monochromatic color scheme.

 Thus came the Wise logo.
 (The process of choosing a name also went through many revisions including Teeter [teacher+tutor], Abe and Wise.)
-My user testing showed students equated the Wise logomark to a sunrise, an eyeball or a rainbow, each of which are perfect associations for me.
+My user testing showed students equated the Wise logomark to a sunrise, an eyeball or a rainbow.

 My goal with the visual design was to retain an air of friendliness while ensuring that the interface felt distinctly adult.
 I tried to emphasize the interactivity where possible.